-How can SCBWI-FL help me get published?
-While we can’t get you published, we can help you deepen your knowledge of craft, put you in touch with other writers in order to network, and expose you to award-winning writers, agents, and editors from whom you can learn all about writing and publishing.
+How can SCBWI Florida help me get published?
+While we can’t get you published, we can help you deepen your knowledge of craft, put you in touch with other writers in order to network, and expose you to award-winning writers and illustrators, agents, and editors from whom you can learn all about publishing.
 Many members have become traditionally published as a result of knowledge they’ve gained, contacts they’ve made, or critiques they’ve received at conferences.

-What is SCBWI-FL’s position regarding self-publishing?
+What is SCBWI Florida’s position regarding self-publishing?
 SCBWI welcomes members who self-publish their books.
-You may sell one of your books through our booksellers at conferences.
+You may sell one of your books through our booksellers if you are attending a conference.
 Note: some of our on-site booksellers may require you to sell on consignment.

-What is a Comprehensive?
-A Comprehensive is a day-long workshop, which delves deeply into craft.
-Comprehensives are typically available in Picture Book, Novel, and Illustration.
-All Comprehensives are presented on the Fridays before the January Regional Conference and the Mid-Year Workshops.
-The cost of a Comprehensive is NOT included in the cost of the conference.
-You must register separately and pay a separate fee for a Comprehensive.
-Comprehensives are only open to SCBWI members.
+What is an Intensive?
+An Intensive is a day-long workshop, which delves deeply into craft.
+They are typically available in Picture Book, Novel, and Illustration.
+All Intensives are presented on the Fridays before the January Regional Conference and the June Mid-Year Workshop.
+The cost of an Intensive is NOT included in the cost of the conference or workshop.
+You must register separately and pay a separate fee for an Intensive.
+Intensives are only open to SCBWI members.

-May I register for a Comprehensive only?
+May I register for an Intensive only?
 Yes, you may.
 But you must be a member.

 What is a critique?
-Before the Regional Conference and Mid-Year Workshops, you may send in a picture book manuscript (no more than ten pages) or the FIRST ten pages of a novel for a paid critique by an editor, agent, or published writer.
+Before conferences, you may send in a picture book manuscript (no more than ten pages) or the FIRST ten pages of a novel for a paid critique by an editor, agent, or published writer.
 See website for deadlines and instructions before conference and workshops.
 All critiques are held on Saturday afternoons.

 May I request a specific person to critique my manuscript?
 No you may not.
 Many factors go into the assignment of manuscripts, including whether an agent/editor/author accepts manuscripts in your category or genre.
 For example, some agents do not accept picture books.
 Some editors do not want to read fantasy.
 Some manuscripts might benefit from a critique by a professional writer in your genre who can make suggestions that would result in a more professionally written manuscript.
 Rest assured your work will be read thoroughly by at least three readers, who will then assign the best critiquer for your manuscript.

 What are Boot Camps?
-Every September, SCBWI-Florida holds day-long workshops in various locations and on various topics for a minimal fee.
+In September, SCBWI Florida holds day-long workshops in various locations and on various topics for a minimal fee.
 Check our website and Facebook pages for information on times, places, topics, and registration information in August.

 What does PAL stand for?
 Published and Listed.
 You are a PAL member if your publisher is listed on this page: https://www.scbwi.org/list-of-pal-publishers/